tttor/ctrl-foundation/apply/pushgrasp/offpoleval_deirdre_2018.md

 ## problem
 * proliferation of algorithms makes it difficult to discern which particular approach would be best suited for **rich, diverse, and highly varied situations tasks** like grasping.
+* most deep RL applications
+  * generally tackle individual skills and
+  * not emphasize generalizing to task instances beyond what the robot was trained on

 ## idea
 * simulated benchmark for robotic grasping that emphasizes off- policy learning and generalization to unseen objects